 The federal government got involved in regulating the industry in the 1970 with the passage of Employee Retirement Income Security Act (ERISA).
 However, this Act only covered employer-sponsored and individually purchased health plans, while commercial for-profit group health plans were still governed by inconsistent state laws.

 The inconsistency of state laws meant it was difficult for many employees to change jobs without losing benefits.
 The majority of state laws also allowed group health plans to deny coverage, enforce higher deductibles, or charge higher premiums for plan members with pre-existing conditions – creating a “job lock” scenario in which many workers were stuck in jobs permanently.

 On the 21st August 1996, the Healthcare Insurance Portability and Accountability Act (HIPAA) was signed into law.
 The purpose of the legislation was to “improve the portability and accountability of health insurance coverage” for anyone between jobs.
 The act also focused on reducing waste, fraud, and abuse in the healthcare sector.

-HIPAA also aimed to streamline the administration of healthcare, thus reducing the administrative burden on healthcare organizations.
-This was achieved through the HIPAA Administrative Simplification Rules, which required healthcare organizations to comply with a new set of standards for healthcare transactions and the adoption of standard code sets.
+HIPAA also aimed to streamline the administration of healthcare, thus reducing the administrative burden on covered organizations.
+This was achieved through the HIPAA Administrative Simplification Rule, which required health plans and healthcare organizations to comply with a new set of standards for healthcare transactions and the adoption of standard code sets.